UniversalDependencies/docs/_axm/feat/Connegative.md

 being in connegative form.

 In Middle Armenian negated verbs in indicative and conditional moods (traditionally called _negative participle_) have the same form and are formed with the auxiliary negative verb (*չեմ*) in present or imperfect tense and the main verb, which typically appears in the infinitive mainly with the preposition _ի/i_.
-Negated imperative (prohibitive) mood is expressed by a verb in the infinitive or in the present tense (2nd person, indicative mood) together with the negative particle _մի/mi_ “not”.
+Negated imperative (prohibitive) mood is expressed by a verb in the infinitive (ending with _-լ/-l_ or _-ր/-r_) or in the present tense (2nd person, subjanctive mood) together with the negative particle _մի/mi_ “not”.
 There's also a rarely used old form of prohibitive imperative, which is formed with a verb in Classical Armenian present tense and the negative particle _մի/mi_ (e.g. _մի՛ տաս/mi tas_ “don't give!”).
 It expresses a meaning similar to a negated verb in the subjunctive mood, roughly “You'd better not give.”

 Note that there is no `No` value.
 If the word is not connegative, the `Connegative` feature will not appear.